Pseudo-Riemannian manifolds with recurrent spinor fields: Riemannian manifolds

-\begin{cor} Let $(M,g)$ be a simply connected complete Riemannian spin manifold.
-Then its spinor bundle $S$ admits a parallel 1-dimensional complex subbundle if and only if $(M,g)$ is a direct product of a K\"ahlerian spin manifold and of a Riemannian spin manifold with a parallel spinor. \end{cor}
+\begin{cor} Let $(M,g)$ be a simply connected complete Riemannian spin manifold without non-zero parallel spinor fields and with not irreducible holonomy algebra.
+Then its spinor bundle $S$ admits a parallel 1-dimensional complex subbundle if and only if $(M,g)$ is a direct product of a K\"ahlerian not Ricci-flat spin manifold and of a Riemannian spin manifold with a non-zero parallel spinor field. \end{cor}

-{\it Proof.} It is known that $(M,g)$ can be decomposed as a direct product of simply connected complete Riemannian manifolds and probably of a flat factor \cite{dR52}.
+{\it Proof.} By the de~Rham Theorem, $(M,g)$ can be decomposed as a direct product of indecomposable simply connected complete Riemannian manifolds and, probably, of a flat Riemannian manifold, see e.g. \cite{ESI}.
 The Riemannian manifolds in this decomposition are automatically spin, and the spinor bundle $S$ of $(M,g)$ admits a parallel 1-dimensional complex subbundle if and only if this is the case for each manifold in the decomposition. $\Box$